8/5/2025

 Erica Mannion

-Thank you, and good afternoon.
-With me today from Arteris Charlie Janik chief executive officer and Nick Hawkins chief financial officer Charlie will begin with a brief review of the business highlights for the first quarter ended March 31 2025 Nick will review the financial results for the first quarter followed by the company's outlook for the second quarter in the full year of 2025 we will then open the call for questions before we begin I'd like to remind you that management will make statements during this call that are forward-looking statements within the meaning of federal securities laws.
-These statements involve material risks and uncertainties that could cause actual results or events to materially differ from those anticipated, and you should not place undue reliance on forward-looking statements.
-Additional information regarding these risks, uncertainties, and factors that could cause results to differ appear in the press release our terrorists issued today and in the documents and reports filed by our tariffs from time to time with the Securities and Exchange Commission.
-Please note, during this call, we will cite certain non-GAAP measures, including non-GAAP net loss, non-GAAP net loss per share, and free cash flow, which are not measures prepared in accordance with U.S. GAAP.
-The non-GAAP measures are presented as we believe that they provide investors with the means of evaluating and understanding how the company's management evaluates the company's operating performance.
-These non-GAAP measures should not be considered in isolation from or as substitutes for or superior to financial measures prepared in accordance with U.S. GAAP.
-A reconciliation of these non-GAAP measures to the nearest GAAP measure can be found in the press release for the quarter ended March 31, 2025.
-In addition, for a definition of certain of the key performance indicators, used in this presentation, such as annual contract value, contract design starts, and remaining performance obligations, please see the press release for the quarter ended March 31, 2025.
-Listeners who do not have a copy of the press release for the quarter ended March 31, 2025 may obtain a copy by visiting the investor relations section of the company's website.
-In addition, management will be referring to the Q1 2025 earnings presentation which can be found in the investor relations section of the company's website under the events and presentations tab.
-Now, I will turn the call over to Charlie.
+Thank you and good afternoon.
+With me today from our terrace are Charlie Janik, Chief Executive Officer, and Nick Hawkins, Chief Financial Officer.
+Charlie will begin with a brief review of the business results for the second quarter ended June 30, 2025.
+Nick will review the financial results for the second quarter, followed by the company's outlook for the third quarter and the full year of 2025.
+We will then open the call for questions.
+Before we begin, I'd like to remind you that management will make statements during this call that are forward-looking statements within the meaning of federal securities laws.
+These statements are based on management's current expectations and assumptions and involve material risks and uncertainties that could cause actual results or events to differ materially from those anticipated, and you should not place undue reliance on forward-looking statements.
+Additional information regarding these risks, uncertainties, and factors that could cause actual results to differ appear in the press release Arteris issued today and in the documents and reports filed by Arteris from time to time with the Securities and Exchange Commission.
+Please note, during this call, we will cite certain non-GAAP measures, including, among others, non-GAAP net loss, non-GAAP net loss per share, and free cash flow, which are not measures prepared in accordance with U.S. GAAP.
+These non-GAAP measures are presented as we believe that they provide investors with the means of evaluating and understanding how the company's management evaluates the company's operating performance.
+These non-GAAP measures should not be considered in isolation from, as substitutes for, or superior to financial measures prepared in accordance with the U.S. GAAP.
+A reconciliation of these non-GAAP measures to the nearest GAAP measure can be found in the press release for the quarter ended June 30, 2025.
+In addition, for a definition of certain of the key performance indicators used in this presentation, such as annual contract value, confirmed design starts, and remaining performance obligations, please see the press release for the quarter ended June 30, 2025.
+These key performance indicators are presented for supplemental informational purposes only, should not be considered a substitute for financial information presented in accordance with GAAP and may differ from similarly titled metrics or measures used by other companies, securities analysts, or investors.
+Listeners who do not have a copy of the press release for the quarter ended June 30, 2025 may obtain a copy by visiting the investor relations section of the company's website.
+In addition, management will be referring to Q2 2025 earnings presentation which can be found in the investor relations section of the company's website under the events and presentations tab.
+Now I will turn the call over to Charlie.

 speaker